ichsan71/ichsan71/README.md

 - 👋 Hi, I’m @ichsan71
-- 👀 I’m interested in Mobile Programming
+- 👀 I’m interested in Mobile Programming, kotlin, java
 - 🌱 I’m currently learning android programming
-- 📫 How to reach me ...
+- 📫 How to reach me @markumil_

 <!---
 ichsan71/ichsan71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.